top of page

 Coding Makerspace Logo (1).png

-As 9-R prepares our students to meet the six competencies of the Portrait of the Graduate, DEF is raising funds to promote STEM education by challenging the community and our regional donors to help us raise $50,000 for coding and makerspace equipment for all 9-R schools.
-By fostering coding programs and makerspaces at 9-R, we are giving our students a chance to develop the skills and dispositions that relate to many career fields now and in the future.
+During the 2023-2024 school year, Durango 9-R students in every district school benefitted greatly from the completion of the Durango Education Foundation's $50,000 Coding and Makerspace Campaign.
+By fostering coding programs and makerspaces at 9-R, the initiative is giving our students a chance to develop the skills and dispositions that relate to many career fields now and in the future.
 STEM education promotes innovation and progress, global competitiveness, problem-solving skills, and encourages the inclusion of ideas and perspectives.
+We're eternally grateful to our generous donors who made this happen!

 • Lego Education Spike Prime Sets, Dash and Dot Robots, Ozobots, and Sphero Robots: are programmable robots and projects that help students learn coding and robotics skills through hands-on experimentation.
 These robots teach skills from basic coding concepts to advanced robotics and automation principles.